 • Conduct that is unwelcome, offensive, indecent, obscene, or disorderly.

-Additional resources & training is available to promote safe and inclusive field experiences.
 The UC Fieldwork Toolkit Leadership Training Series features topics on preventing harassment in the field, creating safe learning environments, promoting safe fieldwork culture for diverse researchers, and more.

 Contacts